bioinf-fi/workshops/09_parsing.md

 ## 🧬 11:50 – 12:20 Parsing bam files from python

-Pysam is a powerful python library from parsing bam files, see https://pysam.readthedocs.io/en/latest/index.html.
-It allows versatility in parsing bam files and extracting user-defined useful information.
-SAM format can be a bit difficult to parse with all the tags, and various separators.
-We would strongly advise against parsing SAM/BAM files without the appropriate library, like pysam.
+Pysam is a comprehensive Python library designed for working with BAM files (documentation available at pysam.readthedocs.io ).
+It provides robust functionality for parsing BAM files and extracting user-defined information in a flexible and efficient manner.

+Given the complexity of the SAM/BAM format—with its numerous tags and delimiters—it is strongly recommended to use a specialized library such as pysam, rather than attempting to parse these files manually.

 In the simplest case, one could loop through all sequencing reads one by one, and extract their MM, ML tags `read.get_tag("MM")` and `read.get_tag("MM")`.
-Here is an example of a small script that parses a BAM, and filters out problematic reads with no Ml tags.
+The following script separates reads based on the presence of the Ml tag in a BAM file, writing reads with the tag to one output and reads without the tag to another.
+It also reports the number of reads lacking the Ml tag.
+(Note that SAM/BAM tag names are case-sensitive; this example targets Ml.
+Adjust as needed if your data use ML.)

 - **Parsing in pysam**: